mirepalou/kg_adhd/README.md

 The graphs are explored using Neo4j and python tools.
 For the latter we provide the jupyter notebook with the methods used in the ``code`` folder under the name ``exploration.ipynb``.

 ## 4. Knowledge graph completion
+0. Negative samples:
+The negative samples are created in the script ``negative_samples.ipynb``.
+The output is then merged and usedd in the following step.

 1. Preprocess of the data in triplet format:
 - ``data prep.ipynb`` in ``code`` folder.
 -  Output in ``data``. ``train_neg_tt.zip`` and ``val_neg_tt.zip`` contain the positive and negative triplets from AD.
 The HD data is used to predict: ``test_drugs.csv`` and ``test_iron_reduced.zip``